 I have read 2 books in the last month, both on men trying to measure the previously immeasurable.
 Well written, both are epic-movie-worthy sagas.

-of the Indian Meridian: To call an exercise in traversing a 2400km long path - dotted with hills, plains, rivers; through forest, flood, fever; evading the clutches of thugs, thieves; placating the religious feathers of the "natives"- a mere survey, would never do it justice.
+The Great Arc of the Indian Meridian: To call an exercise in traversing a 2400km long path - dotted with hills, plains, rivers; through forest, flood, fever; evading the clutches of thugs, thieves; placating the religious feathers of the "natives"- a mere survey, would never do it justice.
 This was the Great Trigonometrical Survey - 50 years, 1000s of men, millions of pounds.

 Two men, pursued the survey with fanatical obsession, devoting their entire lives to the cause.
 William Lambton, lies in an obscure grave somewhere in Madhya Pradesh, long forgotten in Britain and India.
-His
+His exacting standards of accuracy (3.5 inches over 400km!) were something the Survey's later proponents would never waver from.

 George Everest was caustic, insensitive and abusive of colleagues and most definitely did not set sights ever on the mountain that now makes his, a household name.